punkmap/SpinalMap/README.md

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

+##to set the map tile server
+open ./components/SpinalMap.vue
+    GoTo line 5ish and decide to crank it to 11 and get a free thunderforest API key or play it safe and just comment out the OSM map server

 #to run the app
 go to ./spinalMap
     start couchdb: